 Parasites—including heartworm disease—can be effectively prevented and even treated with Noni.
 It’s a fantastic fruit to support dog health.
 I first met Steve Frailey from Hawaiian Organic Noni during a Natural Product Expo West.
 He told me that he attended a holistic vet conference in Hawaii.
 There, vets detailed the successful treatment of heartworm disease with Noni in horses.
 He also told me about hunters in Hawaii who never use heartworm medication but feed their dogs, Noni, daily.
 They never have any worms when the vets check them.
 That is, of course, anecdotal, but you can find many studies on the National Institute of Health’s website proving the effectiveness of Noni against parasites and a broad range of other conditions.
 I have been using Noni for parasite prevention for many years, and my dogs are healthy and worm-free.

-I detailed a personal experience treating whipworms with Noni in one of my dogs here.
+I detailed a personal experience treating whipworms with Noni in one of my dogs in the article Treating Whipworms in Dogs Naturally.
 Noni saved me thousands of dollars by protecting my dogs from these parasites.